yuanweixin/tiger/README.md

 Ad hoc polymorphism using Haskell style trait classes work reasonably, I more or less pretend it is glorified interface file.
 Here, implementation details/language mechanisms creep in, such as the differentiation between trait objects (dispatch overhead) vs generics, which you have to keep in mind in some cases.

 I read about compile times getting longer on larger projects but obviously this is a tiny one, so haven't experienced that myself.

+## Would I use Rust in prod?

+Yes with the caveat that the code has requirement to be performant.
+Web servers probably benefit the most from the borrow checking and the "safe subset of Rust" which uses various smart pointers.
+If you are using unsafe Rust then I feel it might be worth it if you don't want to deal with preprocessors.
+The biggest gain is the fantastic dev experience from the friendly useful compiler error messages and the fantastic package manager.
+If you are just writing business logic and could afford some extra cycles, maybe something like F# would be better since it is neater to read and easier to express higher level ideas.